-Learnings from recent DSAR related Case Laws
+Learnings from recent DSAR related Case Laws and Regulatory Opinions

-Regulations like GDPR and CCPA have mandated the taking and processing of Data Subjects Access Requests to provide individuals with privacy rights and control over their data.
+Regulations like GDPR and CCPA have mandated the accepting and processing of Data Subjects Access Requests to provide individuals with privacy rights and control over their data.
 Since their implementation, courts and regulatory bodies have had to deal with multiple such cases.

 Lees -v- Lloyds Bank Plc | February 2020